Tourist information about Bom Jesus dos Passos Island

 Ilha de Bom Jesus dos Passos

-The sea, of a vast blue and calm waters, is ideal for fishing and water sports.
+The sea, with its vast blue and calm waters, is ideal for fishing and water sports.

 Ilha de Bom Jesus dos Passos